PatMatch: Fix Industrial Parts Lookup

 • REST API + Excel add-in (keep familiar UI)

-• PostgreSQL + vector store
+• PostgreSQL + vector extension (pgvector)

 What we preserve: All domain knowledge (measurement conversions, brand hierarchies, user corrections, interchange groups).
 The waterfall matching logic stays — we just make each level smarter.